-A) TERMINATION B) EVENT LEVEL 3 B) EVENT LEVEL 3 C) EVENT LEVEL 1 Go to Termination and Follow-up (Section 4) Continue recommended actions on this sheet Go to Event Level 1 Notification Chart
+A) TERMINATION B) EVENT LEVEL 3 C) EVENT LEVEL 1 Go to Termination and Follow-up Continue recommended actions Go to Event Level 1 Notification Chart (Section 4) on this sheet

-EVENT: Sabotage ACTION DATA SHEET: F2 LEVEL: 2 ACTION DATA SHEET: F2
+EVENT: Sabotage LEVEL: 2 ACTION DATA SHEET: F2

 - A. Make sure notifications to all parties are completed in accordance with the outline included in Section 2.2.
 When notifying the Warning/Evacuation Director or designee, request additional security as appropriate. - B. Immediately commence a careful inspection of all perimeter and interior dikes and inlet/outlet piping for the entire Ash Pond System to determine if there are any signs of damage, degradation, or structural instability.
 This should be done without compromising the safety of anyone performing the inspection. - C. Record all information, observations, and actions on an Event Log Form (Form 3.1). - D. At the completion of the field inspection, contact the Engineering Director or designee by telephone and report the observations and dike conditions.